Minnesota State Law Library Continuing Legal Education Programs

 • Description: David Schultz, Distinguished University Professor at Hamline University, and Marshall Tanick of the Twin Cities law firm of MEYER NJUS TANICK will review the top cases decided by the U. S. Supreme Court during its 2024-25 Term, including their impact in Minnesota, and look ahead to key cases already on the Court’s docket for the next Term.

-• CLE Credit: 1.5 standard CLE credits will be applied for.
+• CLE Credit: 1.5 standard CLE credits have been applied for (#539172).

 • Registration: Please register using this webinar registration form.
 After registering, you will receive a confirmation email containing information about joining the meeting.